lukexyz/FlightVision/README.md

 # Secret Training method

 The real dataset I built (300 pictures of me holding a dart) simply wasn't training.
-I new something must be wrong with my training pipelines - beacuse conceptually the CNN only needs to identify a couply of lines and the dart tip (!) so I was deeply suspicious and confused when the regression model wouldn't converge on anything near the correct coordinates.
+I knew something must be wrong with my training pipelines - beacuse conceptually the CNN only needs to identify a couply of lines and the dart tip (!) so I was deeply suspicious and confused when the regression model wouldn't converge on anything near the correct coordinates.

 Using blender I simulated a simplified version of the problem.
 With this I could determin whether it was my training database that was wrong, or whether it was my ML/Dl approach that was wrong.